mailgun/documentation/source/user_manual.rst

 This document is meant to be an overview of all of the capabilities of Mailgun and how you can best leverage those capabilities.
-It is organized around the three major features that Mailgun provides:
+It is organized around the four major features that Mailgun provides:

 - `Sending Messages`_
 - `Tracking Messages`_
 - `Receiving, Forwarding and Storing Messages`_
+- `Email Validation`_

 At the heart of Mailgun is the API.
 Most of the Mailgun service can be accessed through the RESTful HTTP API without the need to install any